Tips for the Cholesterol Screening

 It's common for cholesterol to temporarily elevate during pregnancy.
 If you are or might be pregnant, or recently had a baby, inform the medical examiner.
 It can take up to a year to return to pre-pregnancy numbers.

 If you feel your cholesterol test numbers are inaccurate, or have improved since your last test, talk to an agent.
-It's possible to lower term life insurance rates.
+It's possible to lower life insurance rates.
 The main thing is to get covered.
-You can always review your term insurance and see if you qualify for more affordable term life insurance.
+You can always review term insurance and see if you qualify for more affordable life insurance.